spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbar.md

     * **Snapshot file name**</br>
     Name of your snapshot file.

-* **Schema Generator**
+* **Schema Generation**

-    * **Generate Schema for all Supported Classes**</br>
+    * **Generate schema for all supported classes**</br>
     **Experimental** Use this to generate schema for all UObjects that have replicated or handover properties.
-As the GDK does not currently support multiple replicated Actor components of the same type on an Actor, no schemas will be generated for classes extended from `USceneComponent`.
+As the GDK does not currently support multiple replicated Actor components of the same type on an Actor, classes extended from `USceneComponent` doesn't generate schemas.

     * **Output path for the generated schemas**</br>
     Use this to specify the path of the generated schema files.
 If you leave this empty, it defaults to `<GameRoot>/../spatial/schema/improbable/unreal/generated/`.